muritane/coordination-architecture/load-bearing_theory_stack.md

 Topology and horizon jointly determine:

-- where disturbance appears,
+* where disturbance appears,
-- where it accumulates,
+* where it accumulates,
-- where it dissipates,
+* where it dissipates,
-- and where it becomes invisible.
+* where it becomes invisible.

 Horizons may differ by orders of magnitude (e.g., microsecond latency, operational cycles, generational drift).
 Systems typically operate across **multiple, partially incompatible horizons**.

-Selecting which horizon binds execution is itself a **closure decision**.
+Selecting which horizon binds execution is itself a **closure decision**, whether explicit or implicit.

 ---

-## Layer 4: Execution Closure (Deliberate Compression)
+## Layer 4: Execution Closure

+### (Deliberate Compression)

 As coordination pressure increases, horizons extend, or execution margin shrinks, continued interpretation over all distinctions becomes unsafe.